Tax increment financing

 Through the use of TIF, municipalities typically divert future property tax revenue increases from a defined area or district toward an economic development project or public improvement project in the community.
 TIF subsidies are not appropriated directly from a city's budget, but the city incurs loss through forgone tax revenue.
 The first TIF was used in California in 1952.
 By 2004, all U.S. states excepting Arizona had authorized the use of TIF.
-The first TIF in Canada was used in 2007.
-This model has been heavily criticized by Libertarian-Conservative groups and left wing progressive groups.